 Stay inside the walls of the timeless town in one of the medieval buildings, complete with luxury decorations and swimming pools, where you can spend your evenings sampling glasses of that famous Montalcino wine.

 Where to Stay in Montalcino

 Castello di Velona Resort – When it comes to which Tuscan hotel can boast the most historic building, Castello di Velona Resort wins outright.
-This place, as you might be able to tell from the name, is actually set in a restored 10th century castle, which makes for a great spot for anybody interested in the history and heritage of the area.
+This place, as you might be able to tell from the name, is actually set in a restored 10th century castle.
 This decidedly upscale, rambling resort overlooks the stunning Val d’Orcia and boasts rooms that simply ooze sophistication: think antique furniture, period features, fireplaces, and panoramic valley views.
 The spa here is top notch, and there are also various pools for guests to enjoy.
 Montalcino itself is 13 kilometers away, but this place is all about being a retreat in the countryside.

 Spend your days discovering the ruins of the hill top fort, with its castle and panoramic views, or simply laying on the beautiful beaches and dining in the decadent restaurants and historic bars.
 Hotels in the area are high-end and attract Italy’s top earning football players and socialites.

 UNA Hotel – With its simply minimalist rooms – complete with balconies and room service – UNA Hotel features an outdoor pool as well as tennis courts, making for a place where you can get active whilst relaxing in the cool surroundings.
 There’s a free buffet breakfast here, as well as free parking (making it great if you’re on a road trip); the restaurant here serves up delicious Tuscan style food and, when it’s warm enough, you can sit out on the terrace and eat.
 Looking for seaside action?
 The beach is just over two kilometers away.